Interpreting Atlanta’s Confederate History

-More than 70,000 souls rest at Oakland Cemetery, including 6,900 Confederate soldiers buried in the Confederate Memorial Grounds.
+More than 70,000 souls rest at Oakland Cemetery, including 6,900 Confederate soldiers buried in the Confederate Burial Grounds.
 Historic Oakland Foundation (HOF) is working to expand understanding of Oakland Cemetery’s Civil War history through contextual panels and digital exhibits.
 This post kicks off a series of articles and videos that will explore Oakland Cemetery’s history, Confederate monuments, and public memory of the Civil War.

-More than 6,900 Confederate soldiers (and 16 Union soldiers) were buried in the Confederate Memorial Grounds.
+More than 6,900 Confederate soldiers (and 16 Union soldiers) were buried in the Confederate Burial Grounds.
 Many of these soldiers died in Atlanta hospitals during the war and in battles preceding the 1864 Atlanta Campaign.
 Individual tombstones and two large marble shafts mark their graves.
 The remains of approximately 3,000 unknown soldiers rest in Lion Square, a large green space marked by the Lion of Atlanta monument.

 Two monuments, the Confederate Obelisk and the Lion of Atlanta, were constructed to honor and memorialize the Confederate dead.
 The Atlanta Ladies Memorial Association (ALMA), a volunteer organization dedicated to preserving the memory of the Confederate dead, commissioned both monuments.
 ALMA unveiled the 65-foot tall Confederate Obelisk on Confederate Memorial Day, April 26, 1874.
 Completed in 1894 by artist T.M.
 Brady, the Lion of Atlanta is a six-foot marble sculpture based on the Lion of Lucerne in Switzerland.